 10.1.1.
-Directors and (where relevant) Nominated Officers should comply with the Directors' Code of Conduct and any guidance and best practice advice issued by the Monitor.
+Directors and (where relevant) Nominated Officers should comply with the Directors' Code of Conduct and any guidance and best practice advice issued by the NHS England or the Standards Committee.
 This section of the SOs should be read in conjunction with these documents.